 Here you will find some of the best LaLiga games during the 2000’s featuring the top teams in a decade that was refreshingly open, particularly in the first five years of the new century when Depor and Valencia were arguably bigger overall forces than Real Madrid or Barcelona.
 The period also witnessed the emergence of the likes of Villarreal and Sevilla as top sides and there were some truly amazing games.

 The video quality isn’t brilliant on some of these but may be improved by clicking on the settings and increasing the number of pixels.
+You may also want to check out some of the best LaLiga documentaries from the period.

 Some of the best LaLiga Games – 2000-2009